faderskd/faderskd.github.io/_posts/2023-11-29-kafka-transactions.markdown

 but for the sake of this post lets come up with an example similar to transactions in SQL databases.

 # Problem statement
-Let's say we have an online shop app, with three Kafka topics: `purchases`, `stock`, `parcels`.
+Let's say we have an online shop app, with three Kafka topics: `purchase`, `invoices`, `shipments`.
 Whenever the customer buys a product, the `purchase` event is produced.
 It is then processed and two other events are produced:
-`stock` and `parcel`.
-The former indicates difference in stock for a product after purchase, the latter notifies the courier that it has a new package to pick up.
+`shipment` and `invoice`.

 ![three-topics.png](/img/transactions/three-topics.png)

-Obviously we don't want the situation where we send a parcel but don't decrease the product stock.
-We don't want the parcel to be sent twice too.
-The `stock` and `parcel` events should be published together (as a unit) or none of them.
+Obviously we don't want the situation where we make a shipment without processing invoice.
+We don't want the product to be sent twice too.
+The `purchase` and `invoice` events should be published together (as a unit) or none of them.

+# Idempotent producer

 # Transactions usage from client perspective
 Before we dig dive into internals of transactions let's use them in practice.